 The historic regulations prohibited a full two-story house, but our client wanted an “upside-down” house where the primary living spaces are on the second floor to better capture ocean views.
 The quality is unexpected from the first floor exterior, which, with its wrap-around entry porch, looks like the primary living level.
 The plans are ingeniously organized so that one enters a foyer leading to a sitting room with a fireplace.
 From here the spaces expand east and south, which contain two bedrooms.
 The south bedroom has views on three sides, protected by a sheltering porch.
 Service spaces (garage, laundry, office) are to the north.

 The second floor is reached from the entry foyer, up a winding staircase.
 At the top, one finds an expansive dining room that shares water views through the living room to the south.
-A master bedroom suite is found in the north wing, projecting slightly to the East where it enjoys water views.
+A primary bedroom suite is found in the north wing, projecting slightly to the East where it enjoys water views.
 These second floor spaces have a cottage feel, with sloped ceilings and dormer windows.
 Natural materials, such as the pine floors, lend warmth to these light-filled spaces.

 The exterior is every bit a good Nantucket neighbor, with its shingled exterior, gable roofs, accretion of simple box-like forms, and shady porches and decks.
 The guest house, which includes a bedroom on the first floor and living spaces above, echoes the Nantucket design theme.